bem-site/bem-method/method/bem-for-js/bem-for-js.en.md

 }
 ```

-The `logo` block in the project’s file system:
+The `logo` block in the project’s file structure:

 ```files
 logo/